riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 }
 {% endhighlight %}

-With the above we've created a helper class that contains the code to grab the current tasks from the UI.
+We now have a helper class that contains the code to grab the current tasks from the UI.

 We now need to update `new-task-spec.js` and `task-list-spec.js`.